 Are We Real?
 Consciousness and Fiction

-The University of Bonn's Professor Markus Gabriel discusses fiction as a component of human thought and ideology.
+In this IPR Public Lecture, Professor Markus Gabriel will discuss fiction as a component of human thought and ideology.

 In his talk, Professor Gabriel will dismantle the assumptions motivating views about ourselves as minded agents that claim that we are subject to some kind of user-illusion created by the brain (or some better specified subsystem of our organism).
 In this context, he will distinguish various forms of illusion about ourselves and argue that illusionism and fictionalism about the mental lives of humans (and other minded animals) are themselves cases of a thoroughgoing ideological delusion.
 They serve the function of denying facts that would otherwise lead to an insight into the normative dimension of the human being.

-Professor Gabriel's talk will draw on his published works, including his new book I am Not a Brain, which is published by Polity Press.
+Professor Gabriel's talk will draw on his published works, including his latest book I am Not a Brain, which is published by Polity Press.